Tropical glaciers are vanishing at an especially rapid pace—and taking valuable climate records with them.

 |Ohio State Univ.|

 It’s hard to imagine a mountain range without snow-covered peaks.
 But that may soon be the case in countries in or near the tropics.
-Studies show that the ice that sits atop the world’s highest mountains is vanishing at an alarming rate, threatening to leave the summits bare.
+Studies show that the ice that sits atop the world’s highest mountains is vanishing at an alarming rate.
+That trend threatens to leave the summits bare.

-The accelerated melting of these glacial caps is visible evidence that Earth is getting warmer, scientists say.
-Most of Earth's glaciers have been shrinking for decades as our climate has been warming from natural causes and human activity.
+The rapid melting of these glacial caps is visible evidence that Earth is getting warmer, scientists say.
+Most of Earth's glaciers have been shrinking for decades.
+The cause: Earth's climate has been warming (both from natural causes and human activities).

-Although Earth’s atmosphere is warming nearly everywhere, the greatest warming has been taking place at high elevations and in tropical portions of the world, says Lonnie Thompson, a glaciologist — or scientist who studies glaciers — at Ohio State University.
-In very high tropical glaciers, temperatures have been warming at three times the speed of increases at ground level.
+Although Earth’s atmosphere is warming nearly everywhere, the greatest warming has been taking place at high elevations and in tropical portions of the world, says Lonnie Thompson.
+He's a glaciologist — or scientist who studies glaciers — at Ohio State University in Columbus.
+In very high tropical glaciers, temperatures have been warming at three times the rate of increases seen at ground level.

-Most mountain peaks are high enough that the snow that falls onto them will stay frozen year-round.
+Most mountain peaks are high enough that the snow falling onto them should stay frozen year-round.
 That’s because air at high altitudes is less dense and holds less heat.
 As the snow piles higher and higher, the bottom layers become compressed into ice, forming a glacier — a slowly moving river of ice.

 For scientists, the real beauty of glaciers is that there’s so little melting.
 A year’s worth of snow can be crunched down to form an annual layer that normally survives hundreds — if not thousands — of years.
 Essentially the deeper you probe down into a glacier’s ice, the farther back in time you get.